 - The white mulberry leaves have scientists especially excited, since they may help prevent diabetes.

-(DNJ) found in mulberry leaves is thought to inhibit sugar digestion so
+- A compound called 1-deoxynojirimycin (DNJ) found in mulberry leaves is thought to inhibit sugar digestion so that most sugar is not absorbed into the bloodstream and is instead excreted.

-spikes in blood sugar.
-You can drink mulberry leaf tea with your meals
+- Studies suggest DNJ helps prevent spikes in blood sugar.
+You can drink mulberry leaf tea with your meals to help control blood sugar and possibly prevent diabetes.

-mulberry tea or "sugar controller" or mixed leaf teas that contain
+- You can find inexpensive pure mulberry tea or "sugar controller" or mixed leaf teas that contain mulberry leaves online or in your health food store.

 No comments: